iamtheblackunicorn/zeppo/README.markdown

 - `binToDec(binaryNumber)`: Converts a base 2 number to a base 10 number.
 - `decToBin(decimalNumber)`: Converts a base 10 number to a base 2 number.
 - `hexToDec(hexNumber)`: Converts a base 16 number to a base 10 number.
+- `isBin(expr)`: Checks whether the supplied string is a binary number or not.
 - `testAll()`: Tests all of the above.

 ### Example